oSoc17/code9000/hardware/MAINTENANCE.md

 Make sure the pictures folder is not full.
 Delete all pictures if it is.

 Make sure the python script is running (```top```).
 If it isn't running, try to start it manually.
-Read the cronlog file to see the what's going wrong.
+Read the cronlog file to see what's going wrong.
 It is likely the camera is the problem:
+- Reseat the ribbon connector between the Pi and the camera **on both ends**.
 - Enable the camera with ```sudo raspi-config```.
 Then reboot.
-- Reseat the ribbon connector between the Pi and the camera.

 If this does not fix it, stack overflow it and pray to your preferred diety.